 Then we rented a mobile home in a Mobile Home Park in Oak Hill, in the western edge of Austin on Texas 71.

-A knock on the door one evening found a fellow there that had good news for us.
+When answering a knock on the door one evening we found a fellow there that had good news for us.
 He was there to save our lives.
 We invited him in.
 He had a display case that he carried with him.

 This man explained that we were living in much more danger than we could ever imagine.
 He had pictures and charts to prove it.
 Yes he had statistics.

 Living in a mobile home we were 374% more likely to die in a house fire than if we lived in a regular dwelling.
 He gave stats like, if we live in a mobile home for 20 years there is a 1 in 242 chance that we will perish in a horrible fire.
 Yes, we were living in a death trap and were likely die.